globalgov/manytrade/README.md

 ## Data included

-Once you have installed the package, you can see the different databases and datasets included in the package using the following function.
+Once you have installed the package, you can see the different databases and datasets included in the {qTrade} package using the following function.

 ``` r
 qData::data_contrast("qTrade")